codycarroll/regression_f24/README.md

 - _No late homework will be accepted._

 **Quizzes: 30%**
-- There will be 2 written quizzes in Module I. Details will be discussed in classes leading up to exam dates.
+- There will be 2 written quizzes in Module I, tentatively scheduled for: Thurs, Sept 12 and Thurs, Oct 3.
+Details will be discussed in classes leading up to exam dates.

 - No make-up or early exams will be given in order to ensure fairness and integrity of the class.
 Missing an exam without proper documentation of a personal illness or family emergency will result in a score of zero for that exam.
 Any documentation must be submitted to the instructor before the exam in question at the student’s earliest convenience.

 **Final Project 10%**

 The final project will be a computational group case study that brings together the techniques learned throughout the semester.
-The project outlines and groups will be published on Canvas.
-A final report of the project and peer review is due by the end of the module.
+The project description and groups will be published on Canvas.
+A final report of the project is due by the end of the module, Saturday Oct 12 at 11:59p.

 **Final Exam: 30%**

 The final exam will be a comprehensive written exam covering the main components of the course.
+It is tentatively scheduled for Thurs, Oct 10.

 ## Schedule
 *subject to change